Properties of RG interfaces for 2D boundary flows: Variational method

 Some insight into the general structure of the vacuum state can be gained by looking at the eigenvector equation.
 We discussed such equations in section \ref{section_states}.
 The eigenvector equation in the perturbed theory can be written as \be \lim_{\epsilon \to\, + \,0} \Bigl[H_{0} - \lambda \psi(\epsilon) + \mbox{Counterterms} \Bigr] \hat \psi^{[0,\lambda]}(0) |{\cal E}_{I}\rangle_{\lambda} = {\cal E}_{I} \hat \psi^{[0,\lambda]}(0)|{\cal E}_{I}\rangle_{\lambda} \, . \ee In the variational method we try to approximate the vacuum state $\hat \psi^{[0,\lambda]}(0) |0\rangle_{\lambda}$ by a state in the IR BCFT.
 This approximation can be written as \be \hat \psi^{[0,\lambda]}(0) |0\rangle_{\lambda} = \hat \psi^{[\rm uv, ir]}(0) |0\rangle_{\rm ir} + C |\lambda|^{\frac{1}{\Delta^{\rm uv}-1}}\partial_{\tau} \hat \psi^{[\rm uv, ir]}(0) |0\rangle_{\rm ir} + \dots \ee where $C$ is a constant and the omitted terms all contain higher powers of the inverse correlation length and may contain local operators such as higher Virasoro descendants of the RG operator as well as non-local operators such as Virasoro modes (that act on $ |0\rangle_{\rm ir}$ and thus give different states in the IR BCFT on which the local boundary condition changing operators act).
 When we act on such a state by the perturbed Hamiltonian $H_{0} - \lambda \psi(0)$ the divergences come from collision of $\psi$ with the local operators present in the above expansion.
 Assuming the divergences correspond to the divergence in the vacuum energy ${\cal E}_{0}$ (as can be demonstrated perturbatively) they should be cancelled by counterterms proportional to the eigenvector itself.
 This may be possible only if $\hat \psi^{[\rm uv, ir]}$ is a primary.
 If it wasn't then the most singular terms in the OPE with $\psi$ would come with the primary underlying $\hat \psi^{[\rm uv, ir]}$ which would not be in the eigenvector itself.

-The eigenvector equation also tells us that if the OPE of $\psi$ with $\hat \psi^{[\rm uv, ir]}$ contains other primary states which are singular then the corresponding primary must also be present in the expansion (\ref{eigv_exp}).
+The eigenvector equation also tells us that if the OPE of $\psi$ with $\hat \psi^{[\rm uv, ir]}$ contains other singular terms proportional to primary fields then the corresponding primaries must also be present in the expansion (\ref{eigv_exp}).
 This is what we tried to incorporate in the extended variational ansatze (\ref{new_trial0}), (\ref{new_trial0+}).
 We also note that the RG operators identified for the pure $\psi_{1,3}$ and pure $\psi_{1,2}$ flows in sections \ref{sec:id}, \ref{sec:psi13}, \ref{sec:psi12} are all closed under the action of the relevant perturbing operator that is the OPE contains only terms from the same primary tower.
 In general the requirement that the OPE of the perturbing operator $\psi$, which is a primary or a linear combination of different primaries, with the RG operator must contain the RG operator itself is essentially equivalent to our conjecture 2.
 The insight based on the eigenvector equation even suggests a stronger version of that conjecture: the term in the OPE \be \psi_{i}(0) \hat \psi^{[\rm uv, ir]}(-\tau) \sim \frac{D_{i}}{\tau^{\Delta_{i}^{\rm uv}}} \hat \psi^{[\rm uv, ir]}(-\tau) + \dots \ee containing the RG operator must be the most singular term.